Busher (horse): Breeding career

-On February 27, 1947 as part of a divorce settlement, Mayer auctioned all his racing stock at Santa Anita track in an event that was broadcast over three radio networks.
+On February 27, 1947, as part of a divorce settlement, Mayer auctioned all his racing stock at Santa Anita track in an event that was broadcast over three radio networks.
 Busher went to Neil S. McCarthy, Mayer's advisor, for $135,000, meaning Mayer essentially sold the mare to himself.
 In a private sale in 1948, Busher was sold for a reported $150,000 to Maine Chance Farm, owned by Mrs. Elizabeth Nightingale Graham, better known as Elizabeth Arden.

 For Arden, Busher produced four fillies and one colt.
 None of the fillies ever raced, though three of them (Miss Busher, Popularity and Bush Pilot) would become important stakes producers.
-The colt was multiple stakes winner Jet Action, by Jet Pilot.
+The colt was multiple stakes winner Jet Action, by 1947 Kentucky Derby winner Jet Pilot.
 Jet Action became the broodmare sire of My Charmer, the dam of Triple Crown winner Seattle Slew and 2000 Guineas winner Lomond.
 Seattle Slew was inbred to both War Admiral and Baby League through Busher and her full sister Striking.

 Busher died in 1955 giving birth to another Jet Pilot foal.
 She is buried at the Spendthrift Farm Equine Cemetery in Lexington, Kentucky.